glacials/twos.dev/src/warm/dashes.md

 ### The Em

 To talk about the em dash necessitates talk about the [em](https://en.wikipedia.org/wiki/Em_(typography)).
-The em (pronounced [/ɛm/](https://en.wiktionary.org/wiki/Appendix:English_pronunciation)) is a unit of length defined as the height of the character bounding box[^boundingbox].
-This height changes with font family and size, so the length of the em changes with it: `1em` is always one *font-heighth* long.
+The em (pronounced [/ɛm/](https://en.wiktionary.org/wiki/Appendix:English_pronunciation)) is a unit of length defined as the height of the character bounding box.[^boundingbox] This height changes with font family and size, so the length of the em changes with it: `1em` is always one *font-heighth* long.

 [^boundingbox]: "Bounding box" is strong; font designers are free to design outside it.